Zap Mama: Belgium

 Growing up in Belgium was not easy for the family.
-"The afro community was very under-represented and not at all prominent at that time in Belgium, "says Daulne.
+"The afro community was very under-represented and not at all prominent at that time in Belgium," said Daulne.
 "It became easier as I grew older".
 There were black role models seen in music and sports.
 At home, the Congolese culture remained present through traditional songs, which her mother and sisters sang together.
-The loving paternal family of Marie's Belgian father, provided liturgical music and the Walloon popular songs.
-From early adolescence, Marie trained and competed in track, field and volleyball with athletic aspirations to one day compete in the International Olympics.
-Marie graduated at the Academie Royale des Beaux Arts de Bruxelles and the Nationale Superieure des Arts Visuales de La Cambre.
+The paternal family of Marie's father provided liturgical music and the Walloon popular songs.
+From early adolescence, Marie trained and competed in track, field and volleyball, with aspirations to one day compete in the Olympics.
+Marie graduated from the Academie Royale des Beaux Arts de Bruxelles and the Nationale Superieure des Arts Visuales de La Cambre.
 Daulne also trained in modern dance, choreography and acrobatics at the Ecole du Cirque, and briefly attended the Antwerp School of Jazz.

-Daulne's mother sang songs and polyphonies with her sisters and mother so the children benefited from a heritage of oral tradition.
+Daulne's mother sang songs and polyphonies with Daulne and her sisters so the children benefited from a heritage of oral tradition.
 Daulne grew up and listened to European music.
 "Belgian radio stations programmed European music mainly from France, UK and American which were very popular throughout Europe.
 Since our mother did not want us to watch TV at home, we entertained ourselves by creating our own music.
 We were very musical."
 Daulne was introduced to black music watching television.
 "When I was growing up, there were only a few Afro families, and they were mostly isolated.
 However, we would often come together in a renowned district of Brussels known as "Matongue," around the La Maison Africane.
 It was there that my mother established several shops specializing in African items.
 Then I saw an American musical comedy called Carmen Jones with black people on TV.
 And I couldn't believe it.
 I said, "That's us!"
 My whole fantasy life was based on that movie."
-Daulne felt a special connection to blues songs like "Damn Your Eyes" by Etta James.
-"When I was a teenager I listened to a lot of American blues," she says.
+Daulne said she felt a special connection to blues songs like "Damn Your Eyes" by Etta James.
+"When I was a teenager I listened to a lot of American blues," she said.
 "That song brought me happiness while I was going through the pain of a broken love.
 It helped me to open the door and see the life in front of me.
 I sing it now and I hope, in my turn, that I can help another teenager to do the same if they are having pain from love."